isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Golden Dewdrop.md

 <section>
   <h4>Growing:</h4>
-	<p>Golden Dewdrops are a steady grower and does well with frequent and light fertilising with a balanced fertiliser.
-This shrub can grow up to 2.5m in height but is usually maintained anywhere between 30cm-1.5m tall as small shrubs or hedges.
-Regular pruning is needed to promote new growth that will keep the plant healthy and neat.</p>
+	<p>Golden Dewdrops are a steady grower and does well with <a href="/page-index/horticulture-techniques/fertilising/">frequent and light fertilising with a balanced fertiliser</a>.
+This shrub can grow up to 2.5m in height but is usually maintained anywhere between 30cm-1.5m tall as small shrubs or hedges. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> is needed to promote new growth that will keep the plant healthy and neat.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Golden Dewdrops can be grown from seed or woody stem cuttings with rooting hormone. </p>
+	<p>Golden Dewdrops can be grown from <a href="/page-index/horticulture-techniques/propagating-by-seed/">seed</a> or <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">woody stem cuttings</a> with rooting hormone. </p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-	<p>If the plant does not receive enough light, it will stop producing flowers.
-Prune surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
+	<p>If the plant does not receive enough light, it will stop producing flowers. <a href="/page-index/horticulture-techniques/pruning/">Prune</a> surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
 	<br>
 </section>